coder46/Uber-Food-Trucks/README.md

 > coverage run manage.py test api/tests -v 2

 #### Android
-You can install the app using the .apk file from root directory or can run from source
+You can install the app using the .apk file from root directory or can run from source (Please note that the app does not have a splash screen.
+Thus you will see a white background when the app initially loads)

 ## Resume
 - Resume (https://www.dropbox.com/s/bmzecmdtjgeffta/Resume_Faisal.pdf?dl=0)